What is Housing Benefit?

 - you, and your partner if you have one, are pension age

-- you live in accommodation where you are provided with support as part of your tenancy
+- you live in supported exempt accommodation.
+This includes hostels, refuges and homes where support is provided as part of your tenancy

 You can claim Housing Benefit if you have a low income of any type.
 The amount you receive will be based on your income and circumstances.
-Housing Benefit is worked out and paid by the us but the rules regarding entitlement are set by government.
+Housing Benefit is worked out and paid by us, but the rules regarding entitlement are set by government.

 You cannot get Housing Benefit if:

-- you're in receipt of Universal Credit or are eligible to claim Universal Credit
+- you're in receipt of Universal Credit or are eligible to claim Universal Credit, unless you live in supported exempt accommodation

 - you pay rent to a close relative who lives in the same home as you